aglotoff/html-project-template/README.md

   * Minification and optimization using cssnano
 * JavaScript:
   * Linting with ESLint
-  * Bundling with Browserify
+  * Bundling with Webpack
   * Transpiling to ES5 with Babel
-  * Code minification with UglifyJS
-* Image minification
+* Image optimization
 * SVG sprite icon system
 * BEM code organization
 * Development server with live reloading